net-lisias-kspu/PartCommander/README.md

 INSTALLATION

-Copy the "PartCommander" folder and all its contents into your KSP/GameData folder.
+Copy the "PartCommanderContinued" folder and all its contents into your KSP/GameData folder.

 CHANGELOG